 Today Elizabeth's work appears so fundamental as to be unexciting, but during her lifetime her theories must have appeared experimental and unproven.
 The Campbells legacy includes field notes, photographs, and site notations along with thousands of well documented artifacts curated at Joshua Tree National Park and the Autry National Center in Los Angeles.

-Adapted from a paper of the same name by Claude N. Warren, Prof Emeritus, University of Nevada, Las Vegas.
+The information above was adapted from a paper by Claude N. Warren, Prof Emeritus, University of Nevada, Las Vegas.